wmorgan/dcos-docs/1.7/administration/volumes/external-volumes.md

 - Volume parameters cannot be changed after you create the application.

-  **Important:** Marathon will not launch apps with external volumes if  `upgradeStrategy.minimusHealthCapacity` is less than 0.5, or if `upgradeStrategy.maximumOverCapacity` does not equal 0.
+  **Important:** Marathon will not launch apps with external volumes if  `upgradeStrategy.minimumHealthCapacity` is greater than 0.5, or if `upgradeStrategy.maximumOverCapacity` does not equal 0.

 <a name="implicit-vol"></a>
 #### Implicit Volumes